Mythbusting a Forensic Psychology Career

 The Roots of Forensic Psychology Careers

 The popularized version of forensic psychology that we see in criminal profiling got its start in the Federal Bureau of Investigation.
-However, it’s important to note that while criminal psychology and forensic psychology have similar applications, the roots of their studies differ.
+However, it’s important to note that there is a difference between criminal psychology and forensic psychology.
+Though both have similar applications, the basis of their studies differ.

 Shattering Common Forensic Psychology Misconceptions